Andy Slavitt: Praise and criticism

 Preventable drew widespread praise from reviewers and public officials.
 U.S. Secretary of Transportation Pete Buttigieg said that the book "comes at a crucial moment as [Slavitt] explains, in accessible and engaging terms, how we got here and what must happen next".
 In a review for The Washington Post, Yasmeen Abutaleb called Slavitt "the outsider’s insider" while praising him for “bring[ing] you into the room as fateful decisions are made" and doing the "important work of addressing the uncomfortable realities that brought America to this place".
-Publishers Weekly praised the book’s "informative and often enraging" account of the pandemic's early days.
+Publishers Weekly praised the book's "informative and often enraging" account of the pandemic's early days.

+Slavitt has been a subject of an antisemitic conspiracy theory claiming that he and other Jewish people are part of a cabal responsible for COVID and a "COVID agenda".

 Personal life

 In 1996, Slavitt married Lana Etherington.
 They have two sons, Caleb and Zachary.
+He is Jewish.